 IT governance is a collaboration between these groups.
 Several special groups meet to discuss how technology changes and impacts the Duke community.

-Duke Health Technology Services (DHTS) manages all health system IT.
-If you are looking for information about Maestro or Haiku systems, please visit the DHTS protected website.
+* Duke Health Technology Services (DHTS) manages all health system IT.
+If you are looking for information about Maestro, Haiku or Spok systems, please visit the DHTS protected website.